testpointcorp/Vansah-API-Binding-Java/README.md

 --

-Copyright Testpoint Pty Ltd. See license.md for details.
+© 2021 Vansah®.
+All rights reserved, See license.md for details.

 https://www.vansah.com/